 The Action Research Model (ARM) was introduced by Kurt Lewin in the late 1930’s.
 As a social scientist, his approach involved the researcher as a social change expert who helps the client by supporting and conducting research to help organizations bring about positive, sustainable change.
-The ARM process encourages collaboration and cooperation among leaders and employees to improve their relationship and communication.
+The ARM process encourages collaboration and cooperation among leaders and employees to improve their relationships and communication.
 According to Lewin, change is best achieved when the researcher (OD Professional) and the client (Senior Leaders) cooperate together to identify needs and implement solutions.

-The Action Research Model is the standard process used in organization change.
+The Action Research Model is the standard process used in organizational change.
 Through Action Research, the OD Practitioner begins to understand the system in which s/he is involved, and the client group begins to take responsibility for the system in which they live.
 The OD Professional and the client work together to realize the goals of the change process.

 Action research is problem centered, client centered, and action oriented.
-It involves the client system and an OD change agent involved in conducting a diagnostic, active-learning, problem-finding, and problem-solving process.
-The client and the change agent collaborate together to identify and prioritize specific problems, analyze date to find the root causes, and develop action plans for coping with them realistically and practically.
+It involves the client system and an OD change agent in conducting a diagnostic, active-learning, problem-finding, and problem-solving process.
+The client and the change agent collaborate together to identify and prioritize specific problems, analyze data to find the root causes, and develop action plans for coping with them realistically and practically.

 Action research also sets in motion a long-range, cyclical, self-correcting mechanism for maintaining and enhancing the effectiveness of the client’s system by leaving the system with practical and useful tools for self-analysis and self-renewal.
-This is called the maintenance, separation, and termination phase which involves defining a new process, implementing the change, and measuring results.
+This is called the maintenance, separation, and termination phase, which involves defining a new process, implementing the change, and measuring results.